Skip to main content

 • Business = Business/Law Firm who invested in Hona

-• Hona (Business) Org = Hona Account owned by the Business
+• Hona (Business) Org = Hona Org managed by the Business

 • Business User = An individual account within a Hona Business Org

-• Hona Client = Hona Client Portal interface where Clients can interact with Hona features
+• Hona Portal = Digital interface where Clients interact with Hona features configured by Business

-• "Project" is used interchangeably with "case" and "matter"
+• "Project" is the Hona term used to define "case" or "matter"

 • CMS = Case Management Software (often used interchangeably with CRM)

-• Messages = 2-way messages sent through Hona's 2-Way Messaging feature (typically sent via text)
+• Messages = Back and forth text messages between Business and Lead/Client, delivered through Hona's 2-Way Messaging feature

 Goal